 Risk Factors to Consider about the Child or Birth Situation

-There are several risk factors regarding the child and birth situation in question which may help you decide if the match is well suited, such as:
+There are several risk factors regarding the child and birth situation in question which may help you decide if the connection is well suited, such as:

 Prenatal exposure is when a baby has been exposed to harmful substances which may result in the baby being born addicted or even impact the child’s life and development long-term.
 Such substances include: